pascobey/devbackbone/README.md

 ## Project Status
 This is a WIP portfolio project.
 * Sprint Board organization remains for v1.0 iteration.
-* On the production server, user registration confirmation emails through SendGrid are still buggy.
+* On the production server, user registration confirmation emails through SendGrid are still giving SMTP error.

 * Ruby 2.6.3 - Rails 6.0.3